Become a Premium Member to enjoy our entire library of creative printables and guided art videos!

 Bleeding Tissue Paper is a tissue paper that will bleed through to another surface when wet.
 A fun alternative for many process art adventures!

-Some of our favorite items for collage include googly eyes, stickers (mentiod above), colored tissue paper (also above), rainbow feathers, buttons, colored pasta shapes, tape, pom poms, yarn, fabric scraps.
+Some of our favorite items for collage include googly eyes, stickers (mentioned above), colored tissue paper (also above), rainbow feathers, buttons, colored pasta shapes, tape, pom poms, yarn, fabric scraps.

 Pipe cleaners are good for manipulating, for building sculptures, for threading beads and pasta, etc.

 Wood craft sticks are great for building, sculpture, crafts, catapults, everything.
-And wood scraps, either from a carpenter friend or a box of wood bits, are fun for making wood sculptures.
+And wood scraps are fun for making wood sculptures.

-We use white basket style coffee filters for all kinds of arts and crafts projects, like snowflakes, buntings, spiderwebs, and collage.
+We use white basket-style coffee filters for all kinds of arts and crafts projects, like snowflakes, buntings, spiderwebs, and collage.
 And check out this larger size, perfect for extra-large snowflakes!
-Coffee filters are easy to cut, yet are very sturdy.
-You can also buy the same kind of paper cut into different shapes such as leaves.
+Coffee filters are easy to cut yet are sturdy enough for crafts.

-If you’re okay with glitter (some parents we know are all about it; some hate it), it makes a fun addition to many arts and crafts projects and something most kids love.
+If you’re okay with glitter (some parents we know love it; some hate it), it makes a fun addition to many arts and crafts projects.
 Pretty much all the brands we’ve tried have worked great.
+Try biodegradable glitter like this one for a more environmentally friendly option.

 Don’t throw away those cardboard boxes!
 Or paper towel rolls or egg cartons either, for that matter.